trash-unfiltered/ihms-sysconf/README.md

 INTRODUCTION
 ------------
-Sysconf is a configuration system for i-HMS modules.
+Sysconf is a configuration system primarily developed for configuration of i-HMS modules.
 Sysconf provides a consistent approach for configuring modules and gives the user a choice of interfaces.
 It can configure modules before they are installed, allowing installations and major upgrades to request all necessary information in advance, and let you do what you want while modules are installed.
 Sysconf lets you, if hurry, to skip the less important questions when installing modules.

+Sysconf can also be used as standalone program and/or be integrated in any project that requires installation process.
+Sysconf is only compatible with GNU/Linux OS.

 REQUIREMENT
 -----------